2026 Public Art Grant Program

 Application Information

-Applications will be available on and after April 10, 2025.
+Applications will be available on and after March 1, 2026 on the Waukegan Arts Council website www.waukeganartscouncil.org.

 Download this page to plan your application.

-Grants will be announced and released no later than June 30, 2025.
+Grants will be announced and funds released no later than May 30, 2026.

 How to Apply

-Submit one grant application with narrative, budget, and support material.
+Submit one set of the grant application with narrative, budget, and support material.

 Guidelines